poweredbyniks/SQL-interview-questions/README.md

 Let us set the Default value of 1 for the Class.
 Here are the steps:

-•	Bring up the table designer
+•Bring up the table designer

-•	Select the Class Row as you already did.
+•Select the Class Row as you already did.

-•	At the bottom of the layout, you will see Column properties.
+•At the bottom of the layout, you will see Column properties.

 ### How to create a database using SQL?